Skip to main content

 Salary sacrifice are payments made on top of the compulsory superannuation contributions your employer pays to your super.
 If you salary sacrifice, your money goes directly into your super account instead of your pay, so you can reduce your income tax.
 It’s important to get good advice to make sure salary sacrifice is a good option for your own personal situation as this is general advice only.*

-How a little extra can make a difference to your super
+A little extra can make a big difference to your super

-With these extra contributions, Jacob retires with $77,000 more in super and saves $507 in tax in the first year.+
+With his extra contributions, Jacob retires with $77,000 more super

 Tax Savings